-Our Supplier Code of Conduct, which was launched this year and can be found here, sets out clearly our expectations and the standards of behaviour we expect from all our suppliers across a range of issues and specifically addresses fair treatment of their employees and slavery and human trafficking in their own supply chains.
-The Code has been translated into six languages and is implemented by our Procurement team led by the EVP Property & Procurement who reports into our CFO.
+Our Supplier Code of Conduct, which was launched in 2017 and can be found here, sets out clearly our expectations and the standards of behaviour we expect from all our suppliers across a range of issues and specifically addresses fair treatment of their employees and slavery and human trafficking in their own supply chains.
+The Code has been translated into six languages and is implemented by our Procurement team led by the EVP Property & Procurement who reports into our CFO and interim COO.
 The Code also sets out clearly how suppliers can raise concerns to us, with escalation up to the EVP Property & Procurement and the General Counsel & Company Secretary.
 Suppliers can also report concerns using our independent, confidential whistleblowing hotline, with any incoming reports reviewed by the General Counsel & Company Secretary, investigated by the Risk team and reported to the Board.

-Our standard form procurement contracts now include language requiring suppliers to comply with anti-slavery and human trafficking legislation, including the MSA where applicable, and have been rolled out more broadly across the business during the last year.
-Our Finance Transformation Programme includes the phased roll-out of our own enterprise solution, Sage X3 across the business.
-This year it has been rolled out to 3 countries, bringing the total to 5.
-Implementing a single purchase and invoicing system in this way gives us assurance that all of our lower value procurement activity is being approved in accordance with our procurement sign-off process includes a due diligence check to ensure that negotiated contracts include a requirement for suppliers and their sub-contractors to adhere to our Supplier Code of Conduct.
-Work is underway for FY18 to ensure this process is consistently applied across the whole Sage business.
+Our standard form procurement contracts now include language requiring suppliers to comply with anti-slavery and human trafficking legislation, including the MSA where applicable, and we continue to roll these out more broadly across the business where existing contracts come up for renewal.
+Last year we reported the implementation of our own enterprise management solution Sage Enterprise Management in 5 countries.
+In 2018 we added a further 9 countries, bringing the total to 14.
+Implementing a single purchase and invoicing system in this way gives us assurance that all of our lower value procurement activity is being approved in accordance with our procurement policies and delegation of authority procedures.
+For higher value contracts, our procurement sign-off process includes a due diligence check to ensure that negotiated contracts include a requirement for suppliers and their sub-contractors to adhere to our Supplier Code of Conduct.

-Actions taken during 2017
+Actions taken during 2018

-As discussed in more detail above, we have taken the following steps to address issues around slavery and human trafficking this year.
+We have taken the following steps to improve awareness around issues around slavery and human trafficking this year and to measure the effectiveness of our policies and procedures.
 All of these actions are intended to take effect across all countries in which our business operates, but have been rolled out in stages, and so are more firmly embedded in some countries than others.